jmsbutcher/A-demon-in-conways-game-of-life/README.md

 Time to unleash the demon :smiling_imp:

 With the agent enabled and Manual Mode disabled, start the game and watch the chaos begin.

+The agent's actions are random until you choose a reward scheme.

+By default, it takes up to 10 actions per game step.
+This can be changed in the Settings menu.